With incredible agility and stealth skills, the Thief in D&D 5e is the archetype that many players imagine when thinking about Rogues.

 The Thief is a classic fantasy staple which means that there’s no limit to the ways that you can connect your Thief to the world.

 They might be from the city’s slums and had to learn the hard way to take what they need to survive without getting caught.
+After all, thieves and pickpockets tend to face harsh punishments if they’re caught.

-Perhaps they’re a professional who contracts with an elusive Thieves’ Guild and has been assigned to join the party.
+Or perhaps your character is a professional who contracts with an elusive Thieves’ Guild and has been assigned to join the party.

 Prefer to go freelance?
 Maybe they’re an independent agent who is looking for the score of the century.
 A character like Arsène Lupin, Catwoman, or Danny Ocean immediately comes to mind.